Nenad Bjeković (footballer, born 1974)

 Nenad Bjeković Jr. (born 17 February 1974) is a Serbian retired footballer who played mainly as a striker.

 Club career

 After starting his career with Partizan, Bjeković made a move to French giants Marseille in 1995, but failed to make an impression and he left the club after only one season.
 Over the next two seasons, Bjeković had short spells with Nantes and Châteauroux, before returning to Partizan in the 1998–99 season.

-In the summer of 1999, Bjeković moved to Greece by joining his former head coach and compatriot Ljubiša Tumbaković at AEK Athens, but he stayed in the Greek capital only one season.
-Bjeković also played in the Dutch Eredivisie with Fortuna Sittard and in the Belgian First Division with Lommel.
+On 5 July 1999, Bjeković moved to Greece and was transferred to AEK Athens for a fee of 250 million drachmas.
+There, he was reunited with Ljubiša Tumbaković, but he stayed in the Greek capital only one season.
+On 31 July 2000 his contract was terminated and Bjeković signed for the Eredivisie side Fortuna Sittard and later played in the Belgian First Division with Lommel.

 Personal life

 His father Nenad was a renowned footballer who played for Partizan and Nice in the 1970s.